ogame-moses/KC5.0-devops-lifecycle/README.md

 #DevOps Lifecycle Stages

 Planning
--Define project goals and requirements, and create a roadmap for development
+--Define project goals and requirements, and create a roadmap for development

 Development
--Write and review code, ensuring it meets the project's standards
+--Write and review code, ensuring it meets the project's standards

 Building
--Compile and integrate code into executable code/artifacts
+--Compile and integrate code into executable code/artifacts

 Testing
--Identify and fix defects through automated and manual testing
+--Identify and fix defects through automated and manual testing

 Release
--this stage witnesses preparing artifacts, approvals, change management etc
+--this stage witnesses preparing artifacts, approvals, change management etc

 Deployment
-- Release the software to staging or production environments
+--release the software to staging or production environments

 Operations
--Manage and operate the software in production, ensuring it runs smoothly and available
+--Manage and operate the software in production, ensuring it runs smoothly and available

 Monitoring
--involve Tracking performance and health of the software, identifying any issues and collect logs
+--involve Tracking performance and health of the software, identifying any issues and collect logs